 In August of 1936, she applied for (and subsequently received) permission to remodel the front of 495-497 Beacon to add a storefront with an entrance at street level.
 The store address became 495 Beacon and the original entrance to the residential portion of the building became 497 Beacon.

 From the late 1930s.
 495 Beacon became Huntt’s Cafeteria.
 It continued to be located there until about 1950.

-In 1947, Marie Bordeau sold 103 Beacon and moved to 495-497 Beacon.
+In September of 1947, Marie Bordeau sold 103 Beacon and moved to 495-497 Beacon.
 She continued to live there and operate it as a lodging house until about 1949.

-The Esplanade Café continued to be located at 25 Massachusetts Avenue and 495 Beacon until the late 1950s.
+The Esplanade Café continued to be located at 25 Massachusetts Avenue and the Zebra Lounge at 495 Beacon until the mid- to late 1950s.

 In August of 1962, Edward Goodfellow filed for (and subsequently received) permission to convert 495-497 Beacon from four apartments and a restaurant into ten apartments and a restaurant.

-The property changed hands and in March of 1979 was acquired by Michael W. Brodigan, trustee of the Clearwater Realty Trust.
+The property changed hands and in March of 1979, was purchased by Michael W. Brodigan, trustee of the Clearwater Realty Trust.

-In January of 2006, the 495-497 Beacon Street LLC converted 495-497 Beacon into ten residential condominiums and 1 commercial condominium.
+On January 19, 2006, the 495-497 Beacon Street LLC converted 495-497 Beacon into ten residential condominiums and 1 commercial condominium, the 495-497 Beacon Street Condominium.
 The commercial condominium continued to be occupied by The Crossroads restaurant and bar.